-\begin{itemize} \item We introduce a framework to combine traditional hand-engineered features with Graph Embeddings and Graph Neural Networks features.
-This framework produces a single score, facilitating its users to decide to approve or reject a credit. \item Our results are the first to validate and test graph data over both corporate and consumer lending, showing that the information from graphs has a different effect depending on the borrower analyzed, people, or companies; these effects are reflected in the predictive power enhancement and in which features are relevant in each problem.
-Knowing this is important since it lets us know when and on which population to use graph data and what effects on performance to expect. \item To the best of our knowledge, this is the first study that incorporates the credit behavior of an entire country, together with networks that allow characterizing its entire population and consolidate multiple types of social and economic relationships: parental, marital, business ownership, employment, and transactional services. \item This paper also contributes to growing literature in credit scoring and network data, proposing a mechanism to achieve better results than the popular hand-crafted feature engineering and the novel graph neural network approach. \end{itemize}
+\begin{itemize} \item We introduce a framework to combine traditional hand-engineered features with graph embeddings and GNN features.
+This framework produces a single score, helping its users decide whether to approve or reject a credit. \item Our results are the first to validate and test graph data regarding both corporate and consumer lending, showing that the information from graphs has a different effect depending on the analyzed borrower, people, or companies.
+These effects are reflected both in the predictive power enhancement and in the features relevant in each problem, letting us know not only when and on which population to use social-interaction data but also which effects on creditworthiness prediction performance to expect. \item To the best of our knowledge, this is the first study that considers the credit behavior of an entire country, together with social networks that allow the characterizing of its entire population and consolidate multiple types of social and economic relationships, for example, parental, spouses, business owners, employers and employees, or transactional services. \item This paper also contributes to the growing literature in credit scoring and network data, proposing a mechanism to achieve better results than the popular hand-crafted feature engineering and the novel GNN approach. \end{itemize}

-This study is structured as follows.
-Section \ref{sec:relatedWork} presents a review of credit risk management, credit scoring and social networks, and graph representation learning methods.
-Section \ref{sec:datadescr} shows the description of the data sources and features.
-Section \ref{sec:ExpDesign} shows the proposed methodology, and the experimental design adopted.
+This paper is structured as follows.
+Section \ref{sec:relatedWork} presents a review of credit risk management, credit scoring and social networks.
+The GRL methods are presented in Section \ref{sec:ReprLearning}.
+Section \ref{sec:datadescr} describes the data sources and features extracted for classification.
+Section \ref{sec:ExpDesign} shows the proposed information-processing methodology and the adopted experimental design.
 Section \ref{sec:Results} presents the results obtained.
 The conclusions and future work that originated from this research are presented in Section \ref{sec:Conclusions}.